-- Growth: For a multicellular organism to grow, new cells are produced by mitosis - Repair: Dead or damaged cells must be replaced by new cells, which are produced by mitosis - Asexual reproduction: Involves the production of new cells by mitosis to form offspring
+Growth: For a multicellular organism to grow, new cells are produced by mitosis Repair: Dead or damaged cells must be replaced by new cells, which are produced by mitosis Asexual reproduction: Involves the production of new cells by mitosis to form offspring

-Meiosis: The type of cell division which produces four genetically different daughter cells which have half the number of chromosomes as the parent cell.
+Meiosis: The type of cell division which produces four genetically different daughter cells in which chromosome number is half that of the parent cell, due to the separation of homologous chromosomes.

-- One diploid parent cell at the start of Meiosis becomes four haploid daughter cells after Meiosis is complete - Haploid: Having only one complete set of chromosomes.

-- Homologous chromosomes are separated during meiosis into different daughter cells in random combinations, resulting in genetic variation - As chromosome number is halved after meiosis, meiosis is a reduction division - Importance of reduction division: - Meiosis is a reduction division, as gametes produced have half the number of chromosomes as the parent cell. - During fertilisation, nuclei of the haploid gametes fuse, forming a diploid zygote, restoring the diploid number in the zygote. - This ensures that chromosome number stays constant and does not double with every successive generation.
+- One diploid parent cell at the start of Meiosis becomes four haploid daughter cells after Meiosis is complete - Haploid: Having only one complete set of chromosomes. - Homologous chromosomes are separated during meiosis into different daughter cells in random combinations, resulting in genetic variation - As chromosome number is halved after meiosis, meiosis is a reduction division - Importance of reduction division: - Meiosis is a reduction division, as gametes produced have half the number of chromosomes as the parent cell. - During fertilisation, nuclei of the haploid gametes fuse, forming a diploid zygote, restoring the diploid number in the zygote. - This ensures that chromosome number stays constant and does not double with every successive generation.